What is matched betting?

 Recommended Tool 1

-OddsMonkey — the most popular matched betting platform in the UK.
+OddsMonkey, the most popular matched betting platform in the UK.
 Includes an odds matcher, each-way matcher, accumulator builder, and step-by-step guides for every offer.
-Free trial available. 🔗 Try OddsMonkey free [OddsMonkey affiliate link — coming soon affiliate link — coming soon]
+Free trial available. 🔗 Try OddsMonkey free [OddsMonkey affiliate link, coming soon affiliate link, coming soon]

 Recommended Tool 2

-Profit Accumulator — strong alternative with an active community forum and good beginner guides.
-Also offers a free trial. 🔗 Try Profit Accumulator free [Profit Accumulator affiliate link — coming soon affiliate link — coming soon]
+Profit Accumulator, strong alternative with an active community forum and good beginner guides.
+Also offers a free trial. 🔗 Try Profit Accumulator free [Profit Accumulator affiliate link, coming soon affiliate link, coming soon]

-How to get started
+How to get started with matched betting

 Work through sign-up offers one at a time.
 Keep a simple spreadsheet tracking each bet, the bookmaker, and your profit.
 Organisation is the key to making this work consistently.

-The real risks
+The real risks of matched betting

 The earning figures on this page are accurate based on our research at the time of publication.
 Individual results will vary based on time invested, offers available, and account longevity.
 Always read the full terms of any bookmaker offer before placing a bet.
 If gambling is affecting you or someone you know, contact BeGambleAware.org.